20 Unique Things to do in Chiang Mai

 Chiang Mai in Thailand is one of the most popular tourist destinations and is located in the mountainous north of the country, approximately 700 kilometers from Bangkok.
 Also known as the “Rose of the North”, this province and its beautiful surroundings are enchanting with unforgettable things to do and unique attractions.
 The old town of Chiang Mai is captivating with its beautiful temples, the lively night markets, cozy cafes and restaurants.
 But also around Chiang Mai some really amazing highlights and excursions waiting for you.
 Huge waterfalls, deep jungles, high mountains, lush green rice fields and elephants are just some of the best experiences of a trip to the north of Thailand.
 But what are the unique things to do Chiang Mai and what should not be missed during a trip?

-In this blog article is a useful travel guide about the best things to do in Chiang Mai, the best activities and sights.
-Here we share with you our best Chiang Mai pictures and insiders’ travel tips.
+This article is a useful travel guide about the best things to do in Chiang Mai, activities and sights.
+Also we share with you the best pictures and travel tips.
 In addition, we provide all information about organizing a perfect trip, best travel time and recommended accommodations.

 Doi Suthep National Park & Temple